philrozu/Fourier-Neural-Operator/nonhomogeneousbc/timedependentbc.md

 ### Dataset

-The dataset dataset contains down sampled versions of simulation, with specification and of the theoretical setup given previously.
+The dataset dataset contains down sampled versions of simulation, with specifications given by the theoretical setup.
 Here is an example of a random sample in the dataset:

 ![Figure 1](images/movie_2d_reacdiff.gif)